bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 ## XGBoost

-XGBoost is a flavour of gradient boosting machines and Gradient Boosting Trees (gbtree) is the recommended function approximator.
+XGBoost is a flavour of gradient boosting machines which uses Gradient Boosting Trees (gbtree) as the error-prediction model.
+It applies the above idea, starting with a simple predictor, one that predicts an arbitrary number for all values (usually 0.5).
+However, training of the error prediction model is not done by trivially optimizing the model on  $$ (feature, error) $$ pairs.
+Let's take a look at how gbtrees are built.

-We first start with a simple predictor, one that predicts an arbitrary number for all values (usually 0.5).
-Then, we apply what <a href="#steps">we've learnt above</a>. {% marginnote 'sn-four' 'In XGBoost, gbtrees are trained in a slightly different manner.
-It does not involve directly predicting gradients.
-You will see that later on.'%}In the next section, we explain in further detail, how the trees are learnt.

 ### Gradient Boosting Tree

-In XGBoost, we learn a tree whose output can be added to our current prediction such that the overall loss of the new model is minimized while keeping in mind not to *overfit the model*.
-Note that in this article, we will be talking about the addition of a single tree to improve model.
+In XGBoost, a gbtree is learnt such that the overall loss of the new model is minimized while keeping in mind not to *overfit the model*.
+Note that in this section, we are talking about 1 iteration of the above idea.
 To understand it better, let's start from the simplest possble tree which makes no split and predicts the same value regardless of the input.
 This tree is extremely simple, is independent of the input and is definitely underfitted.
-Nonetheless, it can still help in decreasing the loss.
-The problem above can be represented by this equation.
+Nonetheless, it can still help in decreasing loss.
+The problem mentioned can be represented by this equation.

 $$